NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 * **env intensity** (float, range [0.0, 10000], default 1.0)

     Intensity of the constant or spherical HDR texture environment light.
 Useful when the HDR texture brightness requires adjustments.
-(If only the environment light is used, then the tonemapper white point or brightness can achieve the same effect without restarting the rendering.)
+(If only the environment light is used, then the tonemapper white point or brightness can achieve the same effect without restarting the rendering).

 * **env rotation** (Euler angles in degrees, only shown for --miss (-m) 2)